 I returned to my early framing days today when I imagined L.L.
 Barkat and her daughter sitting together in their dining room (sunset yellow) talking about this new editor they’d taken on.
 In my daydream, they would look at the draft I submitted on Voice and shake their heads.
 Sara would raise a fork full of rice and spicy lentils to her mouth and say, “I’m sure glad I’m not the Managing Editor.
 What are you going to do?”

-And her mother, forehead landing in the palm of her hand, would sigh and say, “I’m going to have to tell her it doesn’t sound like her.”
+And her mother, forehead landing in the palm of her hand, would sigh and say, “I’m going to have to say the writer doesn’t sound like the writer.”

 I once said something in conversation with L.L. that she gently broke into lines: